samhitapn/SOLYNTA_PilotProject/README.md

               'level': 'INFO',
           },
       }

+2. Change the value of ```Entrez.email``` in ```SOLYNTA_PilotProject/potatoGenome_SolyntaTask/potatoGenomeTask/potatoGenome/getPotatoGenomes.py``` to provide your own email for reference to NCBI.

-2. Run the following commands one-by-one:
+3. Run the following commands one-by-one:

        python manage.py makemigrations

        python manage.py migrate

-3. To view the application/ dashboard, run the following command:
+4. To view the application/ dashboard, run the following command:

         python manage.py runserver
     Now you can view the application/ potato whole genome dashboard via :